reiniscimurs/DRL-robot-navigation/README.md

 # DRL-robot-navigation

 Deep Reinforcement Learning for mobile robot navigation in ROS Gazebo simulator.
 Using Twin Delayed Deep Deterministic Policy Gradient (TD3) neural network, a robot learns to navigate to a random goal point in a simulated environment while avoiding obstacles.
 Obstacles are detected by laser readings and a goal is given to the robot in polar coordinates.
 Trained in ROS Gazebo simulator with PyTorch.
 Tested with ROS Melodic on Ubuntu 18.04 with python 3.6.9 and pytorch 1.10.
+To use the package with ROS Noetic, refer to the Noetic branch.

 Training example:
 <p align="center">